hrishikeshSuresh/evmone/docs/efficient_gas_calculation_algorithm.md

 ### EVM may terminate earlier

-Because requirements for a whole basic blocks are checked up front, the instructions that have observable external effects might not be executed although they would be executed if the gas counting would have been done per instruction.
+Because requirements for a whole basic block are checked up front, the instructions that have observable external effects might not be executed although they would be executed if the gas counting would have been done per instruction.
 This is not a consensus issue because the execution terminates with a "hard" exception